sourcegraph/handbook/content/departments/technical-success/ie/process/ie-process.md

 This is generally not recommended.
 A majority of trials should consist of quick, simple deployments.
 If the CE determines that the customer will require a complex, production ready deployment for their trial and the CE feels the customer would benefit from implementation services, the implementation team should be notified via a formal implementation request.
 In current state, in order for a trial to be selected for implementation services:

 - The CE and customer must be able to prove that the customer cannot move forward with a simpler trial environment
-- The opp must upcoming Fiscal Year revenue
+- The opportunity must be expected to contribute to upcoming fiscal year revenue
-- The opp must be reviewed by CE and Sales leadership and selected from the implementation request backlog
+- The opportunity must be reviewed by CE and Sales leadership and selected from the implementation request backlog

 <em>Note - for more information about the implementation request and backlog review process, review</em> [CE-AE-Implementation Collaboration Overview](ce-implementation-handoff.md).